EnterpriseDB/barman/doc/barman-cloud-wal-archive.1.md

 # DESCRIPTION

 This script can be used in the `archive_command` of a PostgreSQL server to ship WAL files to the Cloud.
-Currently AWS S3 and Azure Blob Storage are supported.
+Currently AWS S3, Azure Blob Storage and Google Cloud Storage are supported.

 Note: If you are running python 2 or older unsupported versions of python 3 then avoid the compression options `--gzip` or `--bzip2` as